Pylons/pyramid/docs/narr/project.rst

    turned on.

-Various other settings may exist in this section having to do with debugging or influencing runtime behavior of a :mod:`repoze.bfg` application.
+Various other settings may exist in this section having to do with debugging or influencing runtime behavior of a :mod:`pyramid` application.
 See :ref:`environment_chapter` for more information about these settings.